20 Cajun Thanksgiving Recipes For Your Holiday Menu

 Brined And Roasted Turkey

-A whole turkey marinated in a wet brine is a simple way to season and marinate fresh turkey meat, getting the juiciest and tastiest results.
-The dark, crispy skin makes a delicious show-stopping centerpiece that is worth going through the easy turkey brine process.
+A whole turkey marinated in a wet brine is a simple way to season and tenderize a turkey, yielding the juiciest, tastiest results.
+The dark, crispy skin makes a delicious, show-stopping centerpiece worth going through the easy turkey brine process.
+Perfect for a festive Thanksgiving turkey.

 Deboned Stuffed Chicken: An Easy Tutorial